 This special series is part of CentSai’s commitment to financial literacy at every level.
-We’re collaborating with financial education advocate Sam X Renick on a series of short interviews, videos, and tips.
+We’re collaborating with financial education advocate Sam X Renick (creator of Sammy Rabbit) on a series of short interviews, videos, and tips.
 In this installment, personal finance expert and columnist Cameron Huddleston tells Renick some of her childhood money memories and shares advice on teaching kids about money.

 Sam X Renick: What is the most important money habit you learned as a child?
 Please share the story of how you learned the habit and tell us about the impact it has had on you throughout your life.

 Cameron Huddleston: My parents didn’t talk much about money when I was young.
 In fact, I don’t really remember them teaching me any lessons about money.
 As a result, I had to learn most of what I know on my own.

 However, the fact that they didn’t teach me encouraged me to develop a good habit as an adult: teaching my own kids about money every opportunity I get.
 I don’t want to send my kids into the real world without personal finance skills, as my parents did with me.
 So I’ve been trying to teach them good money habits, such as saving, being frugal, and working to earn cash, since they were little.

 Renick: At about what age did you realize that “money was money,” or that it had a value?
 Please share the circumstances or how the realization came about.

 Huddleston: I think I started realizing the value of money when my parents started giving me an allowance.
 I got $1 a week.
 I wasn’t required to do any chores to get that money.
 And there weren’t any strings attached to my allowance, such as saving a percentage of it.
 However, I was really into model horses.
 So I would save each dollar I got until I had enough to buy the models I wanted at the toy store.
 Each horse cost about $8, so it took a couple of months to save enough to buy each one.

 Renick: If you could teach a child only one money habit, what would it be?